 To request College Board AP results, please contact the College Board:

 UGA’s College Board AP Code: 5813

 This policy is in effect for all undergraduate students entering UGA.
-Both resident and non-resident students are eligible to receive credit.
 Tests taken after a student matriculates are not eligible for credit.
-Exception: students participating in Joint Enrollment at UGA may submit test scores with dates that coincide with the semesters they participated in joint enrollment.
+Exception: students participating in Dual Enrollment at UGA may submit test scores with dates that coincide with the semesters they participated in Dual Enrollment.

-You may opt not to accept credits if you see that acceptance of credits may disadvantage you.
-Please contact the Office of the Registrar to discuss the removal of credit earned through testing.
-If you believe that the assessment of your work and subsequent awarding of credits for such is in error, you may file an appeal with the appropriate department chair and request a re-assessment.
+If you believe that the assessment of your work and subsequent awarding of credits for such is in error please contact the Registrar’s Office.
+If you disagree with the re-assessment, you may file an appeal with the appropriate department chair and request an additional assessment.
 As with other academic matters, if the issue is not satisfactorily resolved at the department level, you may then appeal to the dean of the respective college.
 A final appeal is available to the Educational Affairs Committee through the vice president for instruction.
 The procedure for such an appeal can be found in Student Academic Services:

 Contact the Registrar’s Office if you have any questions or concerns about UGA’s policies on Credit from Testing.